 - Reporting requirements for insurers to track cyber-insurance policies issued in the market place

 Trends in Cyber Insurance

-Cyber risk is complex and forever changing.
+Cyber-risks are complex and they keep evolving.
 Attacks and incidents are increasing with costs climbing into multi-million dollars.
-There are certain risks around data breaches with potential for significant business interruption that have caused much concern.
-The top five trends in cyber risk domain are listed below:
+There are certain risks around data breaches with a potential for significant business interruption that have caused much concern.
+Top five trends in the cyber-risk domain are listed below:

-- With the possibility of data protection legislation toughening globally, more notifications and significant fines for data breaches in future can be expected
+- With the possibility of data protection legislation firming up globally, more notifications and significant fines for data breaches can be expected in future

 - Growing risk potential of business interruption, intellectual property theft, and cyber-extortion